Nodja/docker-ttrss/README.md

 This Dockerfile installs Tiny Tiny RSS (TT-RSS) with the following features:

-- Changes in this Fork: Added breeze theme, added np_noscroll plugin
+- Changes in this Fork: Added breeze theme, added np_noscroll plugin, added feedly-night theme

 - **New:** Now using PHP 7
 - Based on [Docker-Alpine](https://github.com/gliderlabs/docker-alpine) and [s6](http://skarnet.org/software/s6/) as the supervisor